Differentially Private Optimizers Can Learn Adversarially Robust Models: Training Private and Robust Neural Networks

-In DP deep learning, the training hyperparameters can be divided into two categories: some are related to the privacy accounting, including the batch size $B$, the noise multiplier $\sigma$, the number of iterations $T$; the others are only related to the optimization (and thus the accuracy and the robustness) but not to the privacy, including the clipping norm $R$ and the learning rate $\eta$.
-On one hand, $R$ has to be small to achieve state-of-the-art natural accuracy.
-In \citet{kurakin2022toward},\citet{li2021large},\citet{klause2022differentially} and \citet{mehta2022large}, large models such as ResNet and GPT2 are optimally trained at $R<1$, even though the gradient's dimension is of hundreds of millions.
+In DP deep learning, the training hyper-parameters can be divided into two categories: some are related to the privacy accounting, including the batch size $B$, the noise multiplier $\sigma_\text{DP}$, the number of iterations $T$; the others are only related to the optimization but not to the privacy, including the clipping norm $R$ and the learning rate $\eta$.
+That is, changing $(R,\eta)$ can influence the accuracy and the robustness without affecting the DP guarantee.

+On one hand, $R$ has to be small to achieve SOTA natural accuracy.
+Large models such as ResNet and GPT2 are optimally trained at $R<1$, even though the gradient's dimension is of hundreds of millions \citet{kurakin2022toward,li2021large,klause2022differentially,mehta2022large}.
+In fact, \cite{bu2022automatic} adopts an infinitely small $R=0^+$ to achieve SOTA results, essentially applying per-sample gradient normalization instead of the clipping.

 On the other hand, DP training empirically benefits from large learning rate, usually 10 times larger than the non-DP training.
 This pattern is observed for DP-Adam \citep[Figure 4]{li2021large} and for DP-SGD \citep{kurakin2022toward} over text and image datasets.

-Interestingly, we also observe such choice of $(R,\eta)$ performs strongly in the adversarial robustness context (though not exactly the same hyperparameters).
+Interestingly, we also observe such choice of $(R,\eta)$ performs strongly in the adversarial robustness context (though not the same hyper-parameters).
 By the ablation study in \Cref{fig:params-matter-celeba-simclr-sgdmtm-loglog} for CIFAR10 and in \Cref{app: ablation} for MNIST, Fashion MNIST and CelebA, it is clear that robust accuracy and natural accuracy have distinctively different landscapes over $(R,\eta)$.
 We observe that the optimal $(R,\eta)$ should be carefully selected along the diagonal ridge for DP-SGD to obtain high robust and high natural accuracy.
-Otherwise, even small deviation can lead to a sharp drop in the robustness, though the natural accuracy may remain similar (see upper right corner of 2D plots in \Cref{fig:params-matter-celeba-simclr-sgdmtm-loglog}).
+Otherwise, even small deviation can lead to a sharp drop in the robustness, despite that the natural accuracy may remain similar (see upper right corner of 2D plots in \Cref{fig:params-matter-celeba-simclr-sgdmtm-loglog}).

+\begin{remark} From \Cref{fig:params-matter-celeba-simclr-sgdmtm-loglog} (see also \Cref{fig:params-matter-celeba-adam-loglog}, \Cref{fig:optimizers CelebA} and \Cref{fig:params-matter-celeba-adam-loglog22} in the appendix), it is empirically sufficient to set $R\approx 0^+$ and to only tune the learning rate $\eta$ for both robust and natural accuracy, when using DP optimizers such as DP-SGD, DP-Adam, DP-RMSprop and DP-Adagrad.
+This approach, termed as automatic clipping by \cite{bu2022automatic}, reduces the 2-dimension hyperparameter search to a much cheaper 1-dimension search (c.f. \Cref{tab:auto}). \end{remark}